Menu

 extra labour

-Extra lever (a method of receiving the fee at man-hour for shouldering, etc.)
+Extra lever (a method of receiving man-hour for shocking, etc.)

 eye

-Eyes (metal equipment with holes provided on decks for fixing through wires, shackles, etc., or rings made on the cable end, etc.)
+Eyes (metal equipment with holes provided on deck to fix through wires, shuckles, etc., rings made at the cable end, etc.)

 Port and Harbor Bureau General Affairs Department General Affairs Division